Leander (video game): Plot

-The player assumes the role of the legendary knight Leander (changed in the Mega Drive port to Galahad, son of Lancelot) and rescue the princess Lucanna from the wizard Thanatos (Miragorn in the Mega Drive port, who kidnapped Lucanna in an attempt to get King Arthur to come to him).
+The player assumes the role of the legendary knight Leander (changed in the Mega Drive port to Galahad) and rescue the princess Lucanna from the wizard Thanatos (Miragorn in the Mega Drive port, who kidnapped Lucanna in an attempt to get King Arthur to come to him).

 Gameplay

 Leander collects coins through three sprawling worlds, each composed of seven levels, with which he can purchase armour, potions and new swords in a shop which appears infrequently during the game.
 The ultimate aim of each level is to find a certain object named at the start of a level (with instructions where to find it).
 When Leander finds it, he must find a portal which will lead him on to the next level.
 If he does not find the object, he cannot enter the portal.

 Enemies encountered during the game range from dragons and elves to snakes and giant otters.
 At the end of each world, Leander faces a gargantuan boss, whom he must defeat to enter the next world.